The beautiful red stoned Shrewsbury Abbey has a fascinating history going back almost a 1000 years.

 And if you’re wondering about the structure in the car park...
 It’s a fourteenth century pulpit which Abbot Nicholas Stevens added to the Norman refectory.
 In 1836 the abbey was split in two parts and buildings destroyed by the great civil engineer Thomas Telford to reduce the travelling time to London for Irish MPs.

 This town is a marvellous place for history and food lovers!
 There's so much to see and do and taste, that you'll need more than just a short visit.
 Shrewsbury makes a great base with many historical sites in very easy reach and is surrounded by lovely countryside for walking or cycling.

 There's so much to in Shrewsbury, you'll be spoilt for choice.
-But if you need a few ideas, why not start exploring the town and castle before checking out Attingham Park, Wroxeter Roman Town, Ironbridge Gorge, the Broseley Jitties and Much Wenlock!
+But if you need a few ideas, why not start exploring the town and castle before checking out Attingham Park, Wroxeter Roman City, Ironbridge Gorge, the Broseley Jitties and Much Wenlock!